Oppositions & disputes

 Trademark disputes can arise at any stage — when a new application threatens your brand, when someone challenges your registration, or when you discover a mark on the register that is blocking your plans.
 Whatever the situation, you need a clear strategy.

-You have received a notice of opposition against your own trademark application and need to defend it
+Your own trademark application has been opposed and you need to defend it

-You have received a non-use removal application against one of your own registrations
+You have received a non-use removal application against one of your own registrations and need to respond

 Our process